wiiu-env/homebrew_on_menu_plugin/README.md

 5. Requires the [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
 6. Requires the [SDHotSwapModule](https://github.com/wiiu-env/SDHotSwapModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

+## Usage

+Place your homebrew (`.rpx` or `.wuhb`) in `sd:/wiiu/apps` or any subdirectory inside `sd:/wiiu/apps`.

+Via the plugin config menu (press L, DPAD Down and Minus on the gamepad) you can configure the plugin.
+The available options are the following:
+- **Features**:
+  - Hide all homebrew except Homebrew Launcher:  (Default is false)
+    - Hides all homebrew from the Wii U Menu except the `sd:/wiiu/apps/homebrew_launcher.wuhb` and `sd:/wiiu/apps/homebrew_launcher/homebrew_launcher.wuhb`
+  - Prefer .wuhb over .rpx (Default is true)
+    - Hides a `.rpx` from the Wii U Menu if a `.wuhb` with the same name exists in the same directory.
 ## Save data redirection
 In order to preserve the order of homebrew apps even when you run the Wii U Menu without this plugin, this plugin will redirect the Wii U Menu save data to `sd:/wiiu/homebrew_on_menu_plugin`.
 When no save data is found on the sd card, the current save data is copied from the console, but after that it's never updated.

+**If the plugin is configured to hide any homebrew except a Homebrew Launcher, the redirection is disabled.**

 ## Buildflags